lsampaioweb/vault-chromium-extension/docs/vault/vault.md

     vault auth enable userpass

     # Create user1
-    vault write auth/userpass/users/user1 password="???"
+    vault write auth/userpass/users/user1 password="userpass"

     # Create user2
-    vault write auth/userpass/users/user2 password="???"
+    vault write auth/userpass/users/user2 password="userpass"

     # Create user3
-    vault write auth/userpass/users/user3 password="???"
+    vault write auth/userpass/users/user3 password="userpass"
     ```

-### Get the Mount Accessor for `userpass`
+### Retrieve the Mount Accessor for `userpass`

-  - To get the mount accessor for the userpass authentication method, use the following command:
+  - To retrieve the mount accessor for the `userpass` authentication method, run the following command:

     ```bash
     vault auth list -format=json | jq -r '.["userpass/"].accessor'
     ```

-  - This will output a string, which is the mount accessor for the userpass auth method.
-For example:
+  - This command will output a string representing the mount accessor for the `userpass` auth method, which you’ll need when defining policies.

+    For example, the output might look like this:
     ```bash
-    auth_userpass_0c6e2b74
+    auth_userpass_150b3b70
     ```

+    You should include this accessor string in the policy file `docs/vault/policy/personal.hcl` where applicable.

 ### Create Policies